nsmsn/personal-site-v2/src/now.md

 ## Reading

-The days are starting to get longer, and so are the books.
+The days are getting longer, and so are the books.
 Here are my current titles:

 - <a href="http://www.worldcat.org/oclc/1137087735"><i>The Wind-Up Bird Chronicle</i></a> by Haruki&nbsp;Murakami 🎧